Joe Taylor (footballer, born 2002): Luton Town

 On 31 January 2023, Taylor signed for Championship club Luton Town for an undisclosed fee.

 On 5 August 2023, Taylor signed for League Two club Colchester United on a season-long loan.
 He was recalled from his loan on 8 January 2024.

 On 9 January 2024, Taylor signed for League One club Lincoln City for the remainder of the season.
 He made his debut the following weekend in the 1–1 draw against Wycombe Wanderers.
 He scored his first goal against Exeter City on 17 February 2024 to secure a 1–0 win.
 He won the EFL League One Player of the Month and the EFL Young Player of the Month for March 2024, following 6 goals and an assist which included his first professional hat-trick in the 5–0 win over Bristol Rovers.
 He would win Lincoln City's Golden Boot, after scoring 10 goals in his 19 games for the club.

 Huddersfield Town

 On 10 January 2025, Taylor signed for League One club Huddersfield Town on a four-and-a-half year deal for an undisclosed fee.
+He scored on his debut in a draw away to Blackpool on 17 January 2025.

+On 15 January 2026, Taylor signed for fellow League One club Wigan Athletic on loan until the end of the season.
+He scored his first goal in a draw away to Doncaster Rovers on 24 January 2026.

+Taylor resumed his position as main striker with Huddersfield under new coach Martin Drury at the start of 2026/27 season scoring 5 goals from the first 4 league games.

 International career

+Taylor is eligible for Wales through his grandmother.

 In September 2022 Taylor made his debut for the Wales national under-21 football team in the starting line-up for the 2–0 friendly match defeat against Austria under-21.

+In September 2026 he was called up to the senior Wales squad for the first time.